adit-hasan-dev/QuantAssembly/readme.md

 }
 ```

+## Future Improvements
+1. Support for options and futures
+2. Multi-leg trade strategies
+3. More sophisticated risk management functionality

 ## Conclusion
 This trading bot is still a work in progress.
 It is meant to provide a flexible and extensible framework for implementing automated trading strategies.
 The project includes an implementation for the IB Gateway API, but it should be straighforward to add implementations for other platforms.